 \subsection{Initialization with weight average is a strong regularizer}

-For a further understanding, we plot \FedAvg local models' accuracy on clients' training and test data.
-We do so also for a state-of-the-art personalized algorithm \FMTL~\cite{li2020federated-FMTL}, whose local training step for personalized models is similar to \autoref{eq_pfl_local}.
+To gain a further understanding, we plot \FedAvg local models' accuracy on clients' training and test data.
+We do so also for a state-of-the-art personalized FL algorithm \FMTL~\citep{li2020federated-FMTL}, whose local training step for producing personalized models is similar to \autoref{eq_pfl_local}.
 As shown in \autoref{fig:check}, \FedAvg has a lower training but higher test accuracy, implying that \FedAvg's local training is more regularized than \autoref{eq_pfl_local}.

 We attribute this effect to the initialization in \autoref{eq_gfl_local}.
-Specifically, by initializing $\vw$ with $\bar{\vw}$, we essentially impose an $L_2$ regularizer $\frac{\lambda}{2}\|\vw-\bar{\vw}\|_2^2$ with $\lambda\to\infty$ in the beginning of each round of local training, followed by resetting $\lambda$ to be $0$.
-We found that this implicit regularization leads to a smaller value of $\|\vw-\bar{\vw}\|_2^2$ in the end of each local training round, compared to \autoref{eq_pfl_local}.
-Due to the page limit, we leave additional analyses in the supplementary material.
-We note that, advanced generic FL algorithms like \SCAFFOLD~\cite{karimireddy2020mime} and \FedDyn \cite{feddyn} still apply this initialization and learn with the empirical risk during local training.
+Specifically, by initializing $\vw$ with $\bar{\vw}$, we essentially impose an $L_2$ regularizer $\frac{\lambda}{2}\|\vw-\bar{\vw}\|_2^2$ with $\lambda\to\infty$ at the beginning of each round of local training, followed by resetting $\lambda$ to be $0$.
+We found that this implicit regularization leads to a smaller value of $\|\vw-\bar{\vw}\|_2^2$ at the end of each local training round, compared to \autoref{eq_pfl_local}.
+Due to the page limit, we leave additional analyses in the appendix.
+We note that, advanced generic FL algorithms like \SCAFFOLD~\citep{karimireddy2020scaffold} and \FedDyn~\citep{feddyn} still apply this initialization and learn with the empirical risk during local training.
 Thus, their local models are strong personalized models as well.